dginhoux/ansible_role.docker_registry_image/README.md

   - { state: "absent", name: "adminer", tag: "4.8.0" }
   - { state: "present", name: "redis", tag: "6.2.8" }
   - { state: "present", name: "mariadb", tag: "10.5" }

-docker_python_module:
-  - jmespath
-  - jsondiff
-  - docker

 ```

-#### DEFAULT OS SPECIFIC VARIABLES

-Those variables files are located in `vars/*.yml` are used to handle OS differences.<br />
-One of theses is loaded dynamically during role runtime using the `include_vars` module and set OS specifics variable's.

-`NOT USED BY THIS ROLE`

 ## AUTHOR